Marilyn Lima: Personal life

 Lima is the youngest of three sisters.
 In an interview with Constellation magazine, she said that in her free time, she pursues her love of photography, which she has enjoyed since the early 2010s.
 She owns about 40 cameras, favoring her 35mm Pentax and Nikon models.

 At the end of 2017, she started dating Michel Biel, whom she met while filming the series Skam France, and in which Biel played her onscreen boyfriend Charles Munier.

 Activism

 One of Marilyn Lima's more passionate endeavors is combatting climate change.
 In her modeling, she chooses to work with brands whose values are in line with hers when it comes to climate change, ethical fashion and fabric sourcing.
 In January 2020, Marilyn walked the runway for Chaussettes Orphelines, a Parisian-based clothing brand committed to promoting ecological fashion and recycling worn clothes to combat textile pollution.
-Since 2020, Lima has modeled for Jolie Momes, a French lingerie brand that operates eco-responsibly by limiting their production lines to already-existing and locally-sourced fabric stocks, and using green packaging for all purchases.
-Lima promotes environmental groups Project Rescue Ocean and YouthForClimate on her Instagram and her website. and she works alongside Plastic Free Ibiza, IbizaPreservation, and Project Rescue Ocean by running beach clean-up sites in the pays basque region of France and Spain.
+Since 2020, Lima has modeled for Jolie Momes, a French lingerie brand that operates eco-responsibly by limiting their production lines to already-existing and locally sourced fabric stocks, and using green packaging for all purchases.
+Lima promotes environmental groups Project Rescue Ocean and YouthForClimate on her Instagram and her website. and she works alongside Plastic Free Ibiza, IbizaPreservation, and Project Rescue Ocean by running beach clean-up sites in the Basque region of France and Spain.